SystemsApproach/private5g/software.rst

 AiaB, refactored to help users step through a sequence of increasingly complex configurations.
-The goal of OnRamp is to prescribe a (mostly) linear sequence of steps a new user can follow to bring up an operational system that runs 24/7 and support live 5G workloads.
+The goal of OnRamp is to prescribe a (mostly) linear sequence of steps a new user can follow to bring up an operational system that runs 24/7 and supports live 5G workloads.
 Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the discussion on Slack in the `ONF Community Workspace
 <https://onf-community.slack.com/>`__.
-A TODO list can be found
+A TODO list can be found in the
-in the `Aether OnRamp Wiki
+`Aether OnRamp Wiki
 <https://github.com/llpeterson/aether-onramp/wiki>`__.

 In the meantime, Stage 1 of Aether OnRamp exists today, and provides a